skypher/weblocks/docs/source/quickstart.rst

      (push task tasks)
      (mark-dirty root))

-It does only to simple things:
+It does only two simple things:

-- adds a task into a list;
+- it adds a task into a list;
-- tells Weblocks that page is a dirty and should be redrawn.
+- it tells Weblocks that the page is dirty and should be redrawn.

-Second thing is a really important because it allows Weblocks to render necessary parts of the page on the server and to inject it into HTML DOM in the browser.
-Here it rerenders whole page, but later you'll see that same technic can be used to update a smaller piecese, called :ref:`widgets`.
+This second point is really important because it allows Weblocks to render necessary parts of the page on the server and to inject it into the HTML DOM in the browser.
+Here it rerenders the whole page, but later you'll see that the same technic can be used to update smaller pieces, called :ref:`widgets`.

-Another block in our new version of init-user-session is a form:
+Another block in our new version of init-user-session is the form:

 .. code-block:: common-lisp